Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 What kind of stuff was in the playlist?

 John Talabot, Moderat.
 All the kind of usual suspects.
 It was just really, I dunno like, it was just really cool.
-I still don’t really know anyone out of my own friends who listens to electronic music.
+I still don’t really know anyone out of my own friends who listen to electronic music.

 What do your friends listen to?